HKS’ Mary Alice Palmer Creates Experiences and Tells Stories with Design

 Situated where the Rocky Mountains meet the Santa Fe National Forest, Bishop’s Lodge has a long history of providing respite and adventure to travelers.
 Tasked with re-imagining the resort, the design team looked to create a modern hospitality experience that respects the property’s original architecture and sense of place.

-“It’s about preserving history as well as creating something that is going to be viable for the future and become desirable in a contemporary culture,” said Palmer, who oversaw the project in her role as Design Director and Director of HKS Hospitality Interiors.
+“It’s about preserving history as well as creating something that is going to be viable for the future and become desirable in a contemporary culture,” said Palmer, a Principal at HKS who oversaw the project in her role as Design Director and Global Practice Director of Hospitality Interiors.

 Palmer and her team endeavored to understand the history of the resort, uncover layers of local culture and create a design that caters to guests, honoring New Mexico’s Native American tribes and Hispanic history as well as the lore of the American West.
 She says the goal was to push beyond typical expectations and create a design that “goes much deeper into the culture.”